If you're still apprehensive whether the micro-blogging universe is really for you, perhaps you're just experiencing stranger anxiety.

 Random musings and highly-personal posts might be amusing to your close group of friends, but if you want to have a large following, your tweets should not be all about you.

-Read more about Twitter etiquette.
+Read more about Twitter etiquette

-A retweet is a re-posting of a tweet by another user to your own timeline because you found it interesting or informative enough to share with your own set of followers.
+?is a re-posting of a tweet by another user to your own timeline because you found it interesting or informative enough to share with your own set of followers.

 To retweet, simply hit the 'retweet' button that appears when you hover your mouse over someone else's post.
 Clicking this will immediately place the post on your timeline for your followers to see.
 The original tweeter's profile photo will appear with the note to show that you retweeted it.